Spin-charge separation in a 1D Fermi gas with tunable interactions

-Because of this much smaller detuning, there is significantly more absorption of Bragg photons during the spin-mode Bragg pulse, which leads to atom loss.
-The intensity per beam is fixed to limit atom loss to 6-8\% during the spin-mode measurement and to ensure that the momentum transfer is in the linear response regime for either mode over the entire range of interaction strengths we study \cite{SM}.
+We perform Bragg spectroscopy by applying the pair of Bragg beams on the atoms in a 200 $\mu$s pulse.
+The intensity per beam is fixed to limit the loss of atoms due to spontaneous scattering to 6-8\% during the spin-mode measurement and to ensure that the momentum transfer is in the linear response regime for either mode over the entire range of interaction strengths we study \cite{SM}.
 There is no discernible atom loss during the charge-mode measurement.
-Immediately after the Bragg pulse, the atoms are released from the lattice, and are imaged using phase-contrast imaging following 150 $\mu$s of time-of-flight, after which atoms receiving the Bragg kick are clearly distinguished.
-We define the Bragg signal to be proportional to the number of out-coupled atoms \cite{SM}.
+Immediately after the Bragg pulse, the atoms are released from the lattice, and are imaged using phase-contrast imaging following 150 $\mu$s of time-of-flight, after which atoms receiving the Bragg kick are noticeably displaced from the center of the cloud (see Fig. S1 of the supplementary materials).
+We define the Bragg signal to be proportional to the number of out-coupled atoms.

-Figure 2 shows the measured (symbols) and calculated (solid lines) Bragg spectra for both modes in the range of $a$ from 0 to 500 $a_0$, where $a_0$ is the Bohr radius.
-Our DSF calculations take into account the effect of the inhomogeneous density due to the harmonic confinement along each tube.
+The interaction strength is readily tunable using the Feshbach resonance between states $\ket{1}$ and $\ket{3}$ located at 690 G \cite{Zurn13}.
+The 3D scattering length $a$ may be tuned between $a$=0 and $a$ = 500 $a_0$, where $a_0$ is the Bohr radius, without appreciable loss.
+Figure 2 shows the measured (symbols) and calculated (solid lines) Bragg spectra for both modes in the range of $a$ from 0 to 500 $a_0$.
+Our DSF calculations take into account the effect of the inhomogeneous density due to the harmonic confinement along each tube by use of the local density approximation (LDA).
 The strength of interactions is density dependent and is given by the dimensionless Lieb-Liniger parameter $\gamma = {m g_1 (a)}/{\hbar^2 \rho_\mathrm{1D}}$, where $g_1(a)$ is the coupling strength of the quasi-1D pseudopotential \cite{Olshanii1998}, and $m$ is the atomic mass.
-The local density $\rho_\mathrm{1D}$ determines the local Fermi velocity and momentum ($v_F$ and $k_F$).
-As the Bragg signal is proportional to the total transferred momentum, we sum up the local values of the DSF along each tube, by invoking the LDA to obtain the calculated spectra.
+The local density $\rho_\mathrm{1D}$ determines the local Fermi velocity and momentum ($v_F$ and $ \hbar k_F$), the Luttinger parameters ($K_{c,s}$), as well as the local velocities of the charge and spin waves ($v_c$ and $v_s$ respectively).
+As the Bragg signal is proportional to the total transferred momentum, we sum up the local values of the DSF along each tube, by invoking the LDA, to obtain the calculated spectra.
 Finally, we account for the frequency-broadening due to the finite duration of the Bragg pulses.
-A global temperature of $250$ nK is the only free parameter in this model, other than scaling.
+A global temperature of $250$ nK is the only free parameter in this model, other than an independent normalization of each calculated and measured spectrum.